 Health Issues (including adjustment to recent diagnoses like HIV)

 Difficulties Adjusting to Life Transitions

 Career Issues and Transitions

 Helms, J. L., & Waters, A. M. (2013, August).
-Measuring attitudes toward bisexual men and women.
-Poster session at the 2013 American Psychological Association’s annual convention, Honolulu, HI.
+Measuring attitudes toward bisexual men and women [Poster presentation].
+American Psychological Association’s annual convention, Honolulu, HI.